Luizerko/indigenous_clusters_and_communities/VISUALIZATION.md

 <!-- Image of tabs -->

+To help users better understand the tool's features, we've also added info buttons throughout the interface.
+These small buttons are placed next to filters, visual elements, and even at the top of entire tabs.
+Clicking one opens a short description explaining what the element does, offering quick, in-context guidance wherever it might be needed.

 Below, we describe each of these components in more detail.

 ## Collection Semantic Space and Groupings